practicalcomputerscience/MicrobenchmarkGPHLlanguages/70 - portability from Linux to Linux/README.md

 (Object) Free Pascal | no | "not a dynamic executable" Gambit Scheme (only the "speed part" tested) | yes, but with good portability | yes Go | no | "not a dynamic executable"
+Haskell | yes, but with good portability | yes
 Inko | yes, but with good portability | yes
 Nim | yes, but with good portability | yes
 OCaml | yes, but with good portability | yes